 As we type this, it’s snowing in mid-October in Minnesota.
 This means that winter is here whether we like it or not.
 It’s important to start preparing to winter-proof your home, especially your water pipes.

-You may have questions like, “How cold does it have to be for my pipes to freeze?” or “How can I prevent burst pipes in the dead of winter?”
+You may have questions like, “How cold does it have to be for my pipes to freeze?” or “How can I prevent bursting pipes in the dead of winter?”

 We’re here to help you out.
 Keep reading to discover how to prevent burst pipes in winter.